SebastianDrynda/CarND-Behavioral-Cloning-P3/writeup.md

 I decided not to modify the model by applying regularization techniques like [Dropout](https://en.wikipedia.org/wiki/Dropout_(neural_networks)) or [Max pooling](https://en.wikipedia.org/wiki/Convolutional_neural_network#Max_pooling_shape).
 Instead, I decided to keep the training epochs low (not more than 10 epochs).
 Furthermore the model was trained and validated on different data sets to ensure that the model was not overfitting.
 In addition to that, I split my sample data into training and validation data.
 Using 80% as training and 20% as validation.

-But for the second track 5 training epochs was not enough...
-For this project, you need to have as many training images as you can.
-I spent some time driving the car and getting used to the simulator(as I am not a gamer, it was challenging for me).
-There are two different tracks.
-The first one is the one the project is evaluated on and the second one is more challenging, but it could be used.
-All these training images need to be scp to your EC2 instance with GPU because the training on CPU is extremely slow.
-I tried to train locally, and the estimation time for a single epoch was more than 1000 seconds.
-On AWS, the same epoch was finish in 170 seconds.
-I decided to try a differ approach this time to fight overfitting, instead of modifying the NVIDIA team network architecture with dropout regularization or other techniques, I tried to keep my training epochs really small, only three of them.
-With that approach and data from both tracks going back and forward and using the car’s three cameras, the model was able to drive the car all the way on both tracks without problems.
-Here the mean squared error loss graph for the training:

 #### 3. Model parameter tuning